Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 About Meliora

-None of their products contain single-use plastic, with many completely plastic-free or shipped-in reusable, zero waste, and low-waste refillable options.
+None of Meliora’s products contain single-use plastic, with many completely plastic-free or shipped-in reusable, zero waste, and low-waste refillable options.
+Their EWG-certified ingredients and scents are posted online for full transparency.

 Meliora is also a woman-owned, Certified B Corp and a partner of 1% for the Planet with a partnership specifically with Women’s Voices for the Earth.